cryptoadvance/specter-desktop/docs/faq.md

 ### *I'm not sure I want the Bitcoin-Core wallet functionality to be used, is that mandatory?
 If so, is it considered secure?*

-You don't need private keys in Bitcoin Core, but you need wallets to be enabled `disablewallet=0` in your `bitcoin.conf` file.
-And if you don't want that, make also sure you're not using the Hotwallet-Feature.
+If you use your own node and Bitcoin Core, You don't need private keys in Bitcoin Core, but you need wallets to be enabled `disablewallet=0` in your `bitcoin.conf` file.

 ### How many addresses does an HD wallet have, and are they all the same?

 By default the gap limit is 20, but you can go to the wallet settings and import as many addresses as you want.
 If you know the wallet is old you may want to try importing many addresses (~1000), and then rescanning.
 The order is the same, and the addresses are also the same as the address derivation process is deterministic for a wallet.
 Address index is a derivation index of the wallet, so the index and the address itself are connected.

-### *I make unsigned transactions from my cold storage using a watching-only Electrum wallet.
-I use public servers instead of my own node because doing it "right" is too complicated for me.
-Specter may be an ideal alternative if it will connect to my **headless bitcoind node**.
-Will this be possible?*

-Yes, this is the plan - to use a HWW like ColdCard/Trezor with Specter DIY, with a user-friendly multisig Specter desktop app, which is connected to your own node for better privacy.

-### *What is the practical difference of using PSBT (partially signed bitcoin transaction) with multisig vs. just signing the raw multisig transaction normally?*

-It gives you the ability to store the transaction temporarily before it is signed.
+Be aware that the number of addresses is impacting the sync-time if you use electrum.

 ### *If the Bitcoin Core instance we are connecting to already has a wallet, is it possible to load it via the UI if we know the name, and could we import a .dat file?*